chaksw/Django-Beginner/README.md

 ## Django Form Class Bascis

-ref <a href="https://docs.djangoproject.com/en/4.1/topics/forms/">Working with Forms</a> for more.
+Django `form.py` used to create a form field (class) that ends up generating a Django widget which in turn renders the actual HTML form input/label tags ref <a href="https://docs.djangoproject.com/en/4.1/topics/forms/">Working with Forms</a> for more.<br>
-Code example for Form Class
+**Code example for Form Class**

 ```python
 from django import forms